-8 ACKNOWLEDGEMENT
+8 Acknowledgment

 This research has been co-funded by the Seventh Framework Programme of the European Commission, through project iTalk2Learn (#318051). www.iTalk2Learn.eu.
+This paper is an extended version of [18] presented at the 6th International Conference on Computer Supported Education.